snowman-repos/book/project_managers/README.md

 - chance for reviews, testing, prioritisation, honing in on exactly what the client wants
 - bugs easier to take care of
 - and the end, or indeed at any point, project is ready to launch because it's been continuously tested. more likely to meet deadlines, something can at least be delivered if budget runs out
+- Quality improves because testing starts from day one.
+- Visibility improves because you are 1/2 way through the project when you have built 1/2 the features.
+- Risk is reduced because you are getting feedback early, and
+- Customers are happy because they can make changes without paying exorbitant costs.

 - change can be tooo easy, relies on a good plan to ensure final product is what was originally proposed